Can You Sue for Workplace Bullying?

 While there are no specific laws regarding workplace bullying, abusive behavior may fall within the spectrum of current laws that govern discrimination and harassment.
 Intimidation by co-workers is considered workplace bullying when their abusive actions make it difficult for others to feel safe, often impacting their ability to work effectively in the toxic office environment.

-Can you sue for workplace bullying in the case of discrimination?Employees often find themselves discriminated against based on their race, gender, or sexual orientation.
+Can you send demand letters to for workplace bullying in the case of discrimination?Employees often find themselves discriminated against based on their race, gender, or sexual orientation.
 A supervisor or co-worker with preconceived notions may be guilty of failing to provide pertinent information or assign valuable projects to the affected party.
 They may also offer constant negative criticism that is not warranted.
 If the treatment is due to discriminatory actions, the affected worker may have grounds to file a lawsuit in small claims court.

 Pregnant workers are often targets of bullying.
 Harassment can become so intense they may seek a different position or quit altogether.
 This type of behavior is not acceptable and does not have to be tolerated in the workplace.

-Can you sue for workplace bullying based on a disability?The Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodations for workers with physical or mental limitations.
+Can you send demand letters to for workplace bullying based on a disability?The Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodations for workers with physical or mental limitations.
 Mean-spirited teasing and demeaning comments can lead to missed promotions or loss of employment.
-If a disabled worker experiences mistreatment, they can sue for workplace bullying in small claims court.
+If a disabled worker experiences mistreatment, they can send demand letters to for workplace bullying in small claims court.

 File a lawsuit against workplace bullying by yourself